antleaf/doapr/webroot/content/repositories/arabixiv.md

 text_embargo: No, only if the publisher imposes an embargo period
 time_submission_to_posting: Up to 48 hours
 repository_url: http://about.arabixiv.org/
+user_committees: |-
-user_committees: 'Yes, researchers included and the server is open to anyone from around the world    Users are free to contribute without any condition or terms'
+  Yes, researchers included and the server is open to anyone from around the world.

+  Users are free to contribute without any condition or terms
 versioning_policy: Accepts new version.
 All version are archieved and visible for readers.
 who_can_deposit: Anyone can post on the platform.
 Only an account is required (The